Illa del Rei: History

 In 1979 the hospital and adjoining buildings as well as the basilica were placed under monument protection (Declaración de Monumento Histórico-Artístico y Arqueológico de carácter Nacional).

 In 1993 the Illa del Rei was declared a biosphere reserve because, among other things, the island is the only habitat of Podarcis lilfordi balearica, an endemic subspecies of the Lilford's wall lizard (Podarcis lilfordi) from the family of the real lizards (Lacertidae).

 In 2004, the Fundación Hospital de la Isla del Rey was established with the aim of restoring and maintaining the facilities.
 The foundation succeeded in restoring the exterior of the main building in 2011, the 300th anniversary of the hospital, and continues to the improve facilities and provide access to the island to tourism.
-Hauser & Wirth leased part of the islet from the foundation to create a 16,000 square foot art center, with gardens designed by Piet Oudolf.
+Hauser & Wirth leased part of the islet from the foundation to create a 16,000 square foot art center, following a conservation project overseen by Luis Laplace, repurposing existing historic buildings, and with gardens designed by Piet Oudolf.
+The gallery was awarded the Best Social Responsibility Initiative by the Government of the Balearic Islands in September 2021, listed as one of the '2022 Works of Wonder' by the international editors of Architectural Digest and named 'Best Art Destination' in the 2022 Wallpaper* Design Awards.
+Laplace and his partner Christophe Comoy also had a home, Santa Magdalena, on the island.